hashicorp/vault-guides/secrets/spring-cloud-vault/README.md

 ## Overview

 You can run the sample as a standalone Java application.
+You will need a Vault instance and a Postgres instance to get started.

 1. Run the [Postgres script](scripts/postgres.sql) at your Postgres instance.
 2. Run the [vault script](scripts/vault.sh) at your Vault instance.